 People of the Drum

-The Seattle Peace Chorus is proud to present our up-coming concerts, entitled People of the Drum, in honor of Native Americans and their contributions to our nation, community, and our environment.
+The Seattle Peace Chorus is proud to present our up-coming concerts, People of the Drum, in honor of Native Americans and their contributions to our nation, community, and environment.
 We wish to express our solidarity with them and with their struggle for identity and cultural preservation.
-Our concert program represents a collaboration with our Native American communities and features newly composed music by Frederick N. West, the director of the Seattle Peace Chorus.
+Our concert program represents a collaboration with our Native American communities and features music composed by Frederick N. West, the director of the Seattle Peace Chorus.
 Native American singers, drummers, story tellers, and tribal elders will be an integral part of our concert.

 Thank you for your contribution and your support.
 Our goals of promoting peace and justice and making connections with justice-minded people of our Seattle community, our country, and the world is enhanced by your support both in attendance at our concerts and financially.